elkronos/SQL_Portfolio/README.md

 - `TrimeWhiteSpace` - Removes leading and trailing white spaces from specified columns applying this operation only to entries in those columns where leading or trailing spaces are detected.
 - `UpdateValues` - Replaces a user specified value with a different user specified value.

+## Dynamic Templates
+Scripts designed to work across different tables without hardcoding table or variable names.
+- `DescriptiveStatistics` - Generate descriptive statistics (frequency and percent of null, range, if numeric mean, standard deviation etc) for all columns in a table.
+- `KeyFinder` - Look for possible keys based on column names across tables.
+If no exact matches are found, uses soundex to find approximate matches.
+- `TableProfiler` - Analyze structure of tables using metadata.

 ## Mock Database
 Scripts which illustrate the set-up, use, and maintence for a fake (mock) database.
 These scripts are organized into the following directories.